MIMS Admissions FAQ (Frequently Asked Questions)

 No. Test scores should be sent directly from the testing authorities.

-What are the TOEFL or IELTS School and Department codes?
+What are the TOEFL School and Department codes?

 The School code for UC Berkeley is 4833.
 The Department code for the I School is 99.

 How can IELTS scores be submitted?

 Beginning in Fall 2021, we will no longer be accepting paper Test Report Forms.
 All IELTS scores must be sent electronically from the testing center, no institution code is required.
 The UC Berkeley Graduate Division address for identification purposes is: University of California, Berkeley, Graduate Division, Sproul Hall Rm 318, MC 5900, Berkeley, CA 94720.

 What are the tuition & fees for MIMS students?

 Tuition and fees for MIMS students ("Graduate Professional" fee schedule for the School of Information, from the Office of the Registrar).
 All tuition & fees are subject to change.

 More information: Registration Fees

 What is California residency?

 Nonresidents, for purposes of registration, are those who have not been legal residents of California for more than one year immediately before the opening day of the semester for which they register.
 Legal residence is a combination of physical presence and the intention of making the state one's permanent home, coupled with the relinquishment of legal residence in any other state.
 International students with F-1 visas cannot be classified as California residents for tuition purposes.